kubernetes-sigs/aws-ebs-csi-driver/docs/README.md

 3. Add `--feature-gates=CSINodeInfo=true,CSIDriverRegistry=true` in the manifest entries of kubelet and kube-apiserver.
 This is required to enable topology support of EBS volumes in Kubernetes.

-4. Install the `CSINodeInfo` CRD on the cluster using the instructions provided here: [Enabling CSINodeInfo](https://kubernetes-csi.github.io/docs/Setup.html#enabling-csinodeinfo).
+4. Install the `CSINodeInfo` CRD on the cluster using the instructions provided here: [Enabling CSINodeInfo](https://kubernetes-csi.github.io/docs/csi-node-info-object.html#enabling-csinodeinfo).

-5. Ensure that the feature gate is enabled as `--feature-gates=Topology=true` when using *external-provisioner*

-6. Please refer to [kubernetes CSI docs](https://kubernetes-csi.github.io/docs/Home.html) for general CSI driver setup instructions on kubernetes.
+5. Please refer to [kubernetes CSI docs](https://kubernetes-csi.github.io/docs/) for general CSI driver setup instructions on kubernetes.

 ## Setup
 ### Kubernetes